 Patches and Security Software: Make sure your antivirus software, malware protection, and system updates are done.
 This is the best way to ensure your system is protected.
 Don’t put off running your system updates, even if they seem annoying.
 They patch holes in your defenses that you don’t know about, and they’re important.

 Secure Your WIFI: Make sure your personal network at home or at work is encrypted using the latest methods.
 If you must access personal information on an unsecured network, consider services such as CyberGhost or AVG Secure Search.
-Of course, clients of CSP, Inc also use corporate VPN access if available.
+Of course, clients of Raleigh IT Support Company and IT Services Provider | CSP Inc. also use corporate VPN access if available.
 These services make sure your personal information is protected when surfing the web or accessing personal information.

 Passwords: Make sure you have unique passwords for all your online activities.
 Consider creating a throwaway email address on Gmail or Outlook.com for your login emails as an additional security step.
 Use a service such as KeePass as a way to keep track of all your unique passwords.